Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ![](/img/user-guide/start_new_experiment.png)

-2. On the next screen, enter your new experiment name, unique from prior experiments.
-This cannot be changed.
+2. On the next screen, enter your new experiment name.
+This name should be unique from prior experiment names.
 Enter optional metadata about your experiment.
-The description can be changed later.
+The description can be changed later, too.
 Click "Save" when done.

 ![](/img/user-guide/create_new_experiment_page.png)